Migrant refugee camp crisis

 How to help

-Fidelity Charitable has worked in partnership with the Center for Disaster Philanthropy to provide the following list of organizations that are offering relief for refugees and internally-displaced Ukrainians, or assisting with other needs, such as providing support to journalists, medical workers and others aiding Ukrainians.
-These organizations are highlighted because they have knowledge of the region, the ability to incorporate a large influx of donations and an established record in disaster relief services.
+Fidelity Charitable has collaborated with the Center for Disaster Philanthropy to provide the following list of organizations that are offering relief for refugees and internally displaced Ukrainians, or assisting with other needs, such as providing support to journalists, medical workers, and others aiding Ukrainians.
+These organizations are highlighted because they have knowledge of the region, the ability to incorporate a large influx of donations, and an established record in disaster relief services.
 Fidelity Charitable will update its guidance as additional information is received.

 If you would like to recommend a grant to any of these charities, log in.